locationtech/geomesa/docs/user/convert/index.rst

 `HOCON <https://github.com/lightbend/config/blob/master/HOCON.md>`__ format, which allows for ingesting a wide variety of data without any custom code.

-Converter definitions are provided out-of-the-box for some common open-source data sets, including Twitter and GDELT; see :ref:`prepackaged_converters` for details.
+Converter definitions are provided out-of-the-box for some common open-source data sets, such as Open Street Map and GDELT; see :ref:`prepackaged_converters` for details.
 In addition, common file formats such as GeoJSON, delimited text, or self-describing Avro can often be ingested without a converter.
 See :ref:`cli_ingest` for details.